LincolnX2/alx-low_level_programming/0x0B-malloc_free/README.md

 0x0B.
 C - malloc, free

-it is the difference between automatic and dynamic allocation
+What is the difference between automatic and dynamic allocation

 What is malloc and free and how to use them